sinamhdn/unity-flappybird-clone/README.md

 # FlappyBirdRipoff
- Practice flappy bird like simple game using unity engine
+flappy bird like simple game practice using unity engine and with custom assets